iCliniq Logo

 It takes six to eight weeks usually for the culture to be reported.
 As I had already mentioned, you may require the antibiotic for three to six months.
 Hopefully, a proper complete debridement and specific bacterial antibiotic should control the infection.

-Sadly these kinds of infections, though very rare, are quite troublesome and recur even after proper treatment.
+Sadly, these kinds of infections, although very rare, can be quite troublesome and often recur even after proper treatment.
 We should do our best and hope for the best.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!